 Many MCCC programs are in high demand which results in more students applying for programs than can be accepted.
 These programs are then considered oversubscribed.
-When a program becomes oversubscribed, applicants will be ranked by the following:
+When a program becomes oversubscribed, applicants will be ranked by considering each of the following criteria:

-- 1. Eligibility
+- 1. Eligibility (on-track for graduation)

 - 2. GPA

 - 3. Attendance

+- 4. Discipline